pawelwojkiewicz/task-angular/README.md

 ## Delivering the solution

 * After you're done with the task, create a new repository on GitLab, GitHub or BitBucket and push your solution there.
-* Sent the link to the repository to us.
+* Send the link to the repository to us.